 See a Traditional Balinese Dance

-If you want to see the kecak fire dance I recommend seeing it at the Uluwatu Temple which is the most famous place to see it with sunset over the temple and ocean behind the dancers.
+If you want to see the kecak fire dance I recommend seeing it at D’tukad River Club.
+They host a dance every Thursday or on the night of the full moon.
+Uluwatu Temple is the most famous place to see it with sunset over the temple and ocean behind the dancers but it’s a bit of a drive away!

 Learn Traditional Dance

 Instead of just observing, why not try learning Balinese dancing for yourself?
-It’s a unique way to understand the culture a little better and to try the unique style of dance that can be harder than it looks!
+It’s a unique way to understand the culture a little better and a fun challenge as the dance can be harder than it looks!

 See History at Pura Gunung Kawi